-For chronic otitis media, an otolaryngologist may recommend a surgical procedure to insert pressure-equalization (PE) tubes into the eardrum.
+For chronic otitis media, an otolaryngologist may recommend a minor surgical procedure to insert pressure-equalization (PE) tubes into the eardrum.
 This is usually an outpatient procedure in which doctors make a small incision in the eardrum, suck out all the fluids that are present in the middle ear space, then place a small tube in the eardrum.
-This tube aerates the middle ear space through the ear canal, in order to allow any trapped fluids to dissipate.
+This tube aerates the middle ear space through the ear canal, to allow any trapped fluids to dissipate.
 Often, the small tube falls out naturally after several months, when the Eustachian tube is functioning again.
 The eardrum will usually repair itself.
-This practice is highly effective and therefore fairly commonly used to treat frequent ear infections.
+This practice is highly effective and therefore commonly used to treat frequent ear infections.

 Another common cause of recurrent otitis media is chronic infection of the adenoids or tonsils.
-These glands are quite close to the Eustachian tube, so viral or bacterial invaders can easily spread to the middle ear.
+These glands are close to the Eustachian tube, so viral or bacterial invaders can easily spread to the middle ear.
 When adenoids or tonsils are known to be contributors to middle ear infections, most otolaryngologists recommend surgical removal of those glands via tonsillectomy or adenoidectomy to prevent the spread of infections in the future.
 Often, surgeons will perform a single outpatient surgery to remove the glands and insert PE tubes.
 Once the surgical areas have healed and the middle ear space is ventilated, otitis media may cease to be a problem for these children.